 The Architecture of Chicago

 These aren’t just functional boxes holding offices and people.
 There is beauty all around.
 Our large city is bustling and yet it retains a feeling of airiness as it gleams in the sun.
-You can see that from the gorgeous park and public art space of Millennium Park to all the famous and thoughtfully designed skyscrapers of Chicago’s Loop.
+You can see that from the gorgeous green and public art space of Millennium Park to all the famous and thoughtfully designed skyscrapers of Chicago’s Loop.
 If you don’t know it by now, I believe Chicago is truly the most beautiful city in the U.S., if not the world.
 Don’t believe me?
 Come see for yourself and then tell me what you think.

 Open House Chicago

 Hundreds of volunteers keep it running smoothly and welcome you with a smile.
 It is so, so cool for locals, who passionately (and contagiously) love their city, to get to see some of these spaces, but also for tourists who just happen to be here on this fall weekend.
 We are all are rewarded with glimpses into amazing, historical buildings and private offices with stunning views and vantage points not normally seen from the typical tourist stops like the Willis Tower or the John Hancock.
 Last year, 100,000 people attended over the two-day period, making it one of the most-attended events of its kind in the world.

-Sleep in a Landmark
+Sleep in a Landmark – Stay Pineapple

 The landmark building underwent extensive renovations about 15 years ago and also recently underwent interior room renovations and a redesign of the lobby and restaurant.